-75th WWII Anniversary of Solomon Islands: Hidden History in Paradise
+WWII and the Solomon Islands: Hidden History in Paradise

-75 years ago, a legendary battle raged on the shores of Solomon Island.
+In the past, a legendary battle raged on the shores of Solomon Islands.
 This area played a crucial role for the allied offensive against Japan during World War II.
 Guadalcanal, in particular, became an epic battleground that triggered one of the most important turning points in WWII history.
 The tides turned for Japan at Solomon Islands when it lost its first territory to the US.

 The crux of the Allied victory happened on the Florida Island at Tulagi and Red Beach on Guadalcanal on 07 Aug 1942 where -- with simultaneous naval bombardments and amphibious landing – the expansion of the Japanese forces was put to a halt.
 The vicious conflict ran for six months across the archipelago.
 Guadalcanal was the stage for one of the bloodiest battles in the Pacific.
 Thousands of lives were lost before the American forces prevailed in February 1943.

 Today, the capital of Honiara stands on this battlefield.
 Solomon Islands is now a bustling tourist destination that seems like a picture-perfect paradise.
 Yet, underneath the white sand beaches and the azure waters lies a rich history of destruction.
 The wreckage from the war is still littered across Solomon Islands.